Screen Shot 2023-11-27 at 2.48.18 PM.png

 Overview

-Wren’s Nest is a fully licensed, four STAR, nature-based program for preschool-age children.
+Wren’s Nest is a fully licensed, 5 STAR, nature-based program for preschool-age children.
 Students at Wren’s Nest learn by interacting with the natural world.
 We are excited to announce that we will be moving to our new forever home this fall of 2024.
 We are breaking ground on a new school house located just a mile from the current site of 195 Harvey Rd in Bristol where the school currently resides.

 Wren’s Nest runs Mondays through Fridays, from 8:00AM - 2:30PM with an extended programming option from 2:30 - 4:30.